jinverar/Penetration-Testing-Scripts/1-external+recon+vuln-exploration.md

 ```
 Get the version anyway possible

-### If the server is apache then look for vhosts files and try to get the config
+### If the server is apache then look for vhosts files and try to get the config files.
+Look through config files for hidden information

 example
 ```